alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 > Although Google considered building an Application-Specific Integrated Circuit (ASIC) for neural networks as early as 2006, the situation became urgent in 2013.
 That’s when we realized that the fast-growing computational demands of neural networks could require us to double the number of data centers we operate.

-Google needed to run more neural nets in production, which drove more hardware investment, and now we're on TPUv3, with rumors that [Facebook is hiring in hardware to build custom silicon for AR devices](https://www.digitaltrends.com/computing/facebook-augmentedreality-glasses-custom-silicon/).
-So at least the demand for hardware seems plausible.
+Google needed to run more neural nets in production.
+This drove more hardware investment.
+A few years later, and we're now on TPUv3, with rumors that [Facebook is hiring in hardware to build custom silicon for AR devices](https://www.digitaltrends.com/computing/facebook-augmentedreality-glasses-custom-silicon/).
+So the story for hardware demand seems not just plausible, but likely to be true.
+If you can scale to do something impractically, that sparks research into making it practical.

 On top of this, let's assume cross-modality learning turns out to be easier than expected at scale.
 Similar emergent properties as GPT-3 show up.